Signs Of Alcohol Abuse

 If you’ve noticed alcoholism symptoms in someone you care about, there are several ways you can help them.
 If they are unwilling to go to treatment or are denying that they have a problem at all, you might consider staging an intervention.
 Telling someone you care about that they have a problem can seem daunting.

 It’s important to treat your loved one with care and respect, avoiding accusations or casting blame.
 Focus the intervention on how their alcohol use has caused emotional or physical distress for you or others that they care about.
 Make sure they know your intervention is coming from a place of concern and not judgment.

 Withdrawal From Alcohol, Treatment, And Next Steps

 The first step of recovery is alcohol detox, or cleansing the body from all physical traces of alcohol.
 Those who have used alcohol heavily over a prolonged period have developed a dependence on it, meaning their body doesn’t quite function normally without it.
 The detox period is crucial as well as dangerous — alcohol is one of the few drugs with withdrawal symptoms that can be fatal.
 For this reason, it is imperative to have medical supervision during detox.

-If someone you care about is struggling with an alcohol use disorder, there are resources available to help you find the best treatment and support.
-If you’re ready to end your battle with addiction and start on the path to recovery, contact a dedicated treatment specialist today.
+If someone you care about is struggling with an alcohol use disorder, there are resources available to help you find treatment and support.
+Contact a dedicated treatment provider today.